Vishal-27/Excel-Clone/README.md

 ### Some features of this project are -
 - Formula evaluation
 - Cycle detection in formula
-- New open save functionality
+- New, open, save functionality
 - Cells formatting
+- textcolor, fillcolor, alignment, cut, copy, paste
+- we can add/delete sheet

 ## Frontend:
 - Programming Language: Javascript